ZonghuaYu/GS-MVSNet/README.md

 # GS-MVSNet

 ## Training
+download DTU dataset for train:[Baiduyun](https://pan.baidu.com/s/1PficbSLidkwedWqiegKM7A)  code：om7j

- Our model is trained on [DTU dataset](https://pan.baidu.com/s/1PficbSLidkwedWqiegKM7A)(extraction code：om7j).
+ Our model is trained on DTU dataset.
 Save in pth/model_16.pth

  For training, Changing the directory of training dataset in the config.py("root_dir", "train_root_dir").